DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 will follow a schedule that will be communicated a few days before the exam and that will be updated online in case of delays.
 You will have to log into a meeting room 5 minutes before your time and you will be admitted from a waiting room when your time arrives.
-After the examination the examiners will convene in a breakout room to discuss the grade while you will be waiting in the main room.

 It is student's responsibility to have a working setup by the time of